Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Experiments

+GPT-4V$^{*}$ uses the ReLEP framework, but replaces the fine-tuned model with GPT-4V for all rounds of planning.
+In the first round of planning, GPT-4V$^{*}$ is provided with highly relevant, manually crafted in-context examples.
+For in the previous experiment, GPT-4V was unable to make executable plans when only loosely relevant examples were provided.
+It should be emphasized that this is a significant enhancement to GPT-4V$^{*}$, and poses an even greater challenge for ReLEP.

+Apart from using GPT-4V for subsequent rounds of planning, the rest of ReLEP+GPT-4V is identical to ReLEP.

-We compared the success rate of the initial plans (Initial Plan Success Rate, IPSR) made by experimented methods on the designed tasks, demonstrating the ability of first-step planning.
-Also, we report the success rate of the entire process (Success Rate, SR) to exhibit re-planning abilities.
-In addition, to verify the ability of second round planning, we also display the success rate of each planning step as (Step-wise Success Rate, SSR).
+We compared the success rate of the initial plans (\textit{Initial Plan Success Rate, IPSR}) made on the designed tasks, demonstrating the ability of first-round planning.
+In addition, to verify the ability of subsequent-round planning, we also display the success rate of each planning step as (\textit{Step-wise Success Rate, SSR}).
+Finally, we report the success rate of the entire process (\textit{Success Rate, SR}).